Streamlining Hydrant Inspections and Maintenance with ArcGIS and Maximo

 Closing the loop with EAM (Maximo)

-Having the inspection data in ArcGIS was light years ahead of the paper forms.
+Having the inspection data in ArcGIS was light years ahead of the previous forms, providing a richer, map-based experience for the users.
 But to make the process more effective, it was important to get the relevant inspection data and (more importantly) the resultant maintenance actions automatically generated and assigned in the Water Authority's EAM system—IBM Maximo.
 To integrate all this new mountain of inspection data with Maximo, the Water Authority turned to ActiveG, an Esri Silver partner that provides the most advanced ArcGIS integration options for IBM Maximo.

 The Water Authority leveraged ActiveG's Nash Workflows application, a no-code web platform for building spatially enabled business process workflows between ArcGIS and Maximo.
 Nash integrates seamlessly with all Esri® mobile workflows and provides powerful, easy-to-use integration with Maximo business objects.